openedx/credentials/docs/decisions/0005-program-id-in-usercreditpathway.rst

 Users are allowed to request credit for a given ``Program`` before they have completed the ``Program``.
 (There are some imaginable business reasons for allowing this.)
 However, due to our current constraints, they are not able to request credit again once they do complete the ``Program``.

-We have some existing code that is supposed to automatically re-request credit as the learner completes more courses in a ``Program`` where they have already requested credit, but that code appears to be broken.
+We have some existing code that tries to mitigate this by resending a request for credit when a learner is awarded a program certificate: if that learner already has a ``UserCreditPathway`` record along the relevant pathway, we automatically send the credit request again.
+The learner does not consent to it, and they are not notified that the request has been resent.

 Decision
 ********